Oli-Flemmer/react-native-code-challenge/CodeChallenge.md

 #### Authentication
   * Create a form, which requires the user to enter the correct credentials to login.
 See `src/screens/SignIn/SignInContainer` for the required credentials.
   * Credentials should be validated and error messages should be displayed to the user.
   * Once the user has logged in, the `src/screens/AuthenticatedIndex` component should be rendered.
-This has already been implemented.
+A rough `authenticate` method has been written but you will need to modify/correct it in order to meet the requirements.
 #### Displaying a List of Restaurants
   * Your app should have a text input that allows a user to enter an address in the format `"{street address}, {zip code}"`
   * Your app should fetch data on restaurants that deliver to that address, using the delivery.com API (see more below)